XAITK/xaitk-saliency/docs/interfaces.rst

 Image Perturbation
 ---------------------------

-The PerturbImage interface abstracts the behavior of taking a reference image and generating some number perturbations of the image along with paired mask matrices that indicate where perturbations have occurred and to what amount.
+The PerturbImage interface abstracts the behavior of taking a reference image and generating some number of perturbations of the image along with paired mask matrices that indicate where perturbations have occurred and to what amount.

 Implementations should impart no side effects on the input image.